-This comprehensive guide to dentists in the UK explains how to care for your pearly whites.
+This comprehensive guide to dentists in the UK explains how to care for your ‘pearly whites.’
 It includes information on the following:

 Cigna Global

-Dental care in the UK
+Dentistry in the UK health system

 NHS dental care